Nokia C7 Astound

-Nokia C7 Astound is a smart phone capacitive touchscreen device running on Symbian 3 OS.
-The device is perfect for office use and education.
-The device came with many features of the modern generation smartphone.
-It came in three interesting featurable colours- Frosty Metallic, Charcoal Black and Mahogany Brown.
+Nokia C7 Astound was a smartphone running on Symbian 3 OS.
+The device came with many modern features and was available in three colors: Frosty Metallic, Charcoal Black and Mahogany Brown.

 Features

-The device is a featurable one with presence of bluetooth v3.0 with support in A2DP and EDR.
-Unlike previous versions of Nokia Symbian, it has the functionality of GPS, wi-fi 802.11 b/g/n and 3G connectivity.
-The camera has a primary camera of 8 megapixels with flash and 2x digital zoom.
-The device is even made smarter with features like dual LED flash and fixed focus.
-Internet access is via HTML Browser.
-It has connectivity via USB, GPRS, EDGE, HTML, XHTML, CSS, WML, 3G but lacks Irda.
-The device supports Java version MIDP 2.1.
-It lacks QWERTY keyboard and secondary camera.
-It is similar to Nokia 600.
-The device has a corning gorilla glass for protection.
-It has three sensors namely Accelerometer, Proximity and Compass.
+The device included Bluetooth v3.0 with support in A2DP and EDR.
+Unlike previous versions of Nokia Symbian, it came with A-GPS, wi-fi 802.11 b/g/n and 3G connectivity.
+The device had a primary camera of 8 megapixels with dual LED flash, 2x digital zoom, and fixed focus.
+Internet access was via HTML browser.
+Connectivity was via USB, GPRS, EDGE and 3G.
+The device supported Java MIDP 2.1.
+The device had a Corning Gorilla Glass screen.
+It had three sensors: accelerometer, proximity sensor and a compass.

 Music, Video and radio

-The device supports a wide range of music formats like MP3, WMA, AAC, eAAC, eAAC+, AMR-NB and amp; WB, E-AC-3.
-Moreover, the device supports Active Noise Cancellation with dedicated music.
-This makes the device a good music player.
-It has video camera functionality with recording 720p@25 fps.
-After SW update the recording can be made at 720p@30 fps.
-In support with 3gp, it also has a support in DivX, Xvid, MP4, H.264, wmv player.
-The device has stereo FM Radio with features of FM Recording, RDS and FM Transmitter.
+The device supported a wide range of music formats including MP3, WMA, AAC, eAAC, eAAC+, AMR-NB and amp, WB, E-AC-3.
+It supported active noise control.
+The device had stereo FM radio with FM recording, RDS and FM transmitter.

+The video camera included recording 720p at 25 fps, later upgraded to 30 fps.
+It supported 3GP, DivX, Xvid, MP4, H.264 and WMV.

 Software

-Nokia C7 Astound has supports ava MIDP v2.1.
-It has Java applications like Web TV, TV Out.
-Its A-GPS functionality made it a featurable device.
-It has Ovi Maps 3.0.
-For office use and education it has Quick Office Document Viewer and Adobe Reader.
-The document viewer has a support in word, excel, powerpoint and office access.
-The Adobe Flash Lite is also pre installed in the device for better browsing.
+Nokia C7 Astound supported Java MIDP v2.1, with Java applications including Web TV and TV Out.
+It had Ovi Maps 3.0.
+For office use and education it had Quick Office Document Viewer and Adobe Reader.
+The document viewer supported Word, Excel, PowerPoint and Office access.
+Adobe Flash Lite was preinstalled for better browsing.